 There are many ways told in the Qur’an and Sunnah through which we can bring the purpose of life in Islam into our daily routines.

 First, have immense faith in Allah.
 Everything He does has a divine purpose behind it.
 Include morning and evening azkar in your daily routine.
 Say Bismillah before every task and turn your task into worship.
 Do not fear death but remember it as a part of your journey and keep your connection with Allah strong through dua.
+These may seem like small steps.
+But they help us keep the true purpose of life in Islam in our minds throughout the day, which is key to making every decision—no matter how small—in accordance with Allah's commands.
+And that is exactly what we need to live the true purpose of Islam in daily life.

-Our journey from womb to grave is a brief yet meaningful test, designed by our Creator and is a sacred opportunity to discover and live the purpose of life in Islam.
+Our journey from womb to the grave is a brief yet meaningful test, designed by our Creator and is a sacred opportunity to discover and live the purpose of life in Islam.

 So, when we often achieve our goals and dreams yet still feel unsatisfied, because real success is not measured by wealth or status.
 True success lies in fulfilling the mission Allah has entrusted to us that is to worship Him, serve His creation, and walk this earth with humility and gratitude.
 And above all, to live every moment with faith in Allah.